kykrueger/openbis/src/vagrant/obis/README.md

     vi info.txt

-When finished, we need to set the sample_id this data set should be associated with.
+When finished, we need to set the sample_id or experiment_id this data set should be associated with.
 Then we can commit it.

     obis config sample_id /DEMO/BIGDATA
     obis commit -m"Initial data commit."